xenserver/python-libs/README.md

 The Continuous Integration Tests feature:

-- Combined coverage testing of Python 2.7 and Python 3.8 code branches
-- Automatic Upload of the combined coverage to CodeCov (from the GitHub Workflow)
-- Checking of the combined coverage against the diff to master: Fails if changes are not covered!
-- Pylint report in the GitHub Action Summary page, with Warning and Error annotatios, even in the code review.
+- `pylint` report in the GitHub Action Summary page with warning and error annotations in the code review.
-- Check that changes don't generate pylint warnings (if warning classes which are enabled in .pylintrc)
+- Checks that changes don't generate `pylint` warnings
 - Static analysis using `mypy`, `pylint`, `pyright` and `pytype`

 This enforces that any change (besides whitespace):